CheesyChilly/Animated-Portfolio-Website/README.md

-# Animated Portfolio Website
+# Portfolio

- Animated Portfolio Website
+Animated portfolio website with React and Framer Motion.